KaidenWilliams/cs401FinalFrontend/README.md

 - **API Communication**: Axios
 - **File Upload**: react-dropzone

-## Browser Compatibility

-This application uses modern web technologies and is compatible with:
-- Chrome 60+
-- Firefox 55+
-- Safari 11+
-- Edge 79+

-Some older browsers may not support all features, particularly the audio conversion functionality.

-## Deployment

-This application is configured for easy deployment to GitHub Pages:

-1. The repository is set up to use GitHub Actions for automatic deployment
-2. You can manually deploy by running `npm run deploy`

-The live version can be accessed at: https://KaidenWilliams.github.io/cs401FinalFrontend

 ## Development Notes

 - The application uses FFmpeg compiled to WebAssembly to handle audio conversion on the client-side
 - Mock data is provided for testing when the API endpoint is not available
 - The UI is designed to be responsive and work well on both desktop and mobile devices

+The live version can be accessed at: https://KaidenWilliams.github.io/cs401FinalFrontend